-Garlic is generally planted in the fall and left in the garden during the winter so its ready for an early summer harvest.
-This is perfect timing for it to repel insects which lay their eggs in spring as the garlic plants are at their most scented right before harvest.
+Garlic is generally planted in the fall and left in the garden during the winter so it’s ready for an early summer harvest.
+This is perfect timing for it to repel insects that lay their eggs in spring as the garlic plants are at their most scented right before harvest.

 Parsley makes a great companion plant for tomatoes because it attracts ladybugs, which feed on tomato plant pests like hornworms.
 In addition, parsley attracts hoverflies that feed on aphids, keeping aphids away from your tomato plant.
 Parsley is also fantastic to plant near your tomatoes as it often goes into the same dishes and cooked recipes.

 Peppers make good companion plants for tomato plants because they thrive in similar conditions.
 These plants are both nightshades and are often grown together.
 Growing them together helps make annual crop rotation easier as these plants are both prone to the same types of soil-borne plant diseases.
 Keep your peppers with your tomatoes and rotate them around the garden!

 Onions and other allium family members (garlic, green onions/scallions, chives) repel aphids, keeping them away from nightshade plants like tomatoes, peppers, and potatoes.
 Onions also take quite a long time to grow, meaning they will still be standing alongside your tomatoes during the long, hot days of July.